Geri-Borbas-Shape/Geri-Borbas-Shape/README.md

 **Hobby/interests:**<br />
 All things related to Design, Geometry, Architecture, plus related development projects.

-🏛️ During the lockdowns, I got hooked on Digital Lego so ended up working on this miniature Acropolis design.
+🏛️ During the lockdowns, I got hooked on Digital Lego so ended up working on this [miniature Acropolis design].

 ⛩️ I ventured into geometry-related games, created a tangram! game and its sequel, plus created a gesture-based SwiftUI Sudoku game.
 It is yet to be published, but I can show the design files.
 I'm overly enthusiastic about design systems and Figma in particular (in-between design and development).